rivalee/rivalee_old.github.io/rca-notes.md

 The comics are driven by rules.
 I wrote 8 rules to define aspects of the story and character.
 Story physics helped me to decide what the rules should be.

-1. Six panel stories
+1. Six panel stories.
-2. The fly dies in every story
+2. The fly dies in every story. 
-3. A roll of the die determines the point at which the fly dies
+3. A die roll determines the panel in which the fly dies.
-4. The fly is always relentlessly optimistic despite the circumstances
+4. The fly is relentlessly optimistic despite difficult and threatening circumstances. 
-5. The fly appears to be refined despite its true status
+5. The fly is unaware of his low status and undesirability in human situations.
-6. Often a second story is happening in the background
+6.
+Often, a second story is happening in the background.
-7. The primary voice is the fly, who always speaks directly to the camera
+7. The primary voice is the fly, who performs a monologue for the audience.
-8. After the fly's death, there is silence, though events may still be occurring
+8. After the fly's death, there is silence, though events may still be occurring.

 Story physics is the idea that stories follow natural laws and have a natural, almost unavoidable structure to them.
 The term was popularised by Andrew Stanton of Pixar.